Frequently Asked Questions

 What type of foam mattresses does Englander offer?

-Englander Sleep Products offers three different foam sleep sets featuring eco-friendly, soy-based visco and/or pure, natural latex: The Nature's Finest Latex Collection; The Viscopedic Memory Foam Collection; and our groundbreaking latex/visco combination product, the Synergy Fusion Foam Collection.
+Englander Sleep Products offers two different foam sleep sets featuring eco-friendly, soy-based visco and/or pure, natural latex: The Nature's Finest Latex Collection and our Viscopedic Memory Foam Collection.

 What are the benefits of Englander's latex mattresses?